Storm Response — Eureka, MO

 Within 48 hours if possible.
 Saint Louis storm damage accumulates — a torn seal that sheds water today will start rotting your decking next month.
 Most MO insurance policies also require "prompt" notice of loss, which carriers increasingly interpret as 30-60 days.
 Faster documentation means a cleaner claim.

-Does insurance cover storm damage roof repair in Eureka, MO?
+Does insurance cover storm damage in Eureka, MO?

 Yes — hail, wind, and tree-fall are named perils on every standard homeowner policy in MO.
 The carrier pays replacement cost minus your deductible.
-Typical partial storm-repair scopes in Eureka run $5,700-$16,800; full replacements after totaled roofs run $19,000 - $24,000.
+Most genuine storm-damage claims we work end up as full replacements ($19,000 - $24,000 on a typical Eureka home); the adjuster's initial "partial" scope often expands once code requirements and manufacturer specs are correctly applied via supplement.

 What does Vulcan's adjuster-meeting service actually do for me?